LuckOverSkill/luckoverskill.github.io/content/posts/productivity-traps.md

 I simply stopped watching these content creators.
 I have nothing against them per se — I just think that what they need to do to sustain their video production doesn't align with the intrinsic goal of what they talk about.

+Incidentally, I just stumbled upon this video:

+{{< youtube 83ERdF4MMHo >}}

+At around 1:30, he says this:

+>you get on Twitter you get on YouTube and you see a lot of that stuff and it's become a battle of getting clicks and likes and Views versus putting out good information

+That's the unfortunate reality of content creation in 2023.

 ## How can I be productive then?
 Obviously, we collectively struggle to be productive, else the entire productivity industry wouldn't exist.
 There are, in fact, hundreds of other avenues where a gain in productivity is promised as a collateral effect.
 It's evident we are trying our best to become more productive.